-The actual state revenue for road and bridge from motor fuel taxes, motor vehicle sales taxes, motor vehicle and driver licensing fees and miscellaneous was 1.4 percent less than budgeted for fiscal year 2018.
-The majority of the variance is related to motor fuel taxes and motor vehicle sales taxes.
-The positive variance of 6.1 percent for non-highway modes is mostly attributable to the jet fuel sales tax.
+The actual state revenue for road and bridge from motor fuel taxes, motor vehicle sales taxes, motor vehicle and driver licensing fees and miscellaneous was 0.5 percent less than budgeted for the third quarter of fiscal year 2018.
+The majority of the variance is related to motor fuel taxes.
+The positive variance of 4.1 percent for non-highway modes is mostly attributable to the jet fuel sales tax.

-The actual federal revenue for road and bridge was only 0.2 percent less than budgeted for federal FY 2017.
+The actual federal revenue for road and bridge was only 0.2 percent less than budgeted for federal fiscal year 2017.
 The negative variance of 32.6 percent for non-highway modes is attributable to the timing of project expenditures.

 The largest source of transportation revenue is from the federal government.
-Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad administrations.
+Funding is received through various federal transportation agencies including Federal Highway, Transit, Aviation and Railroad Administrations.
 In December 2015, Congress passed a five-year federal transportation reauthorization act entitled Fixing America's Surface Transportation Act.
 The FAST Act increases the amount of road and bridge funding for all state transportation departments.
 Federal revenue for other modes is reliant on the timing of project expenditures.